vithlani/asp_project/README.md

 # asp_project
-This is simple CRUD operation project with ASP.net and angular.js.
+This is simple JSON data returning file in .net core web api.